Financial Minimalist is dedicated to those curious about FI (Financial Independence) and living a life where less is more.

 Don’t sacrifice health and happiness.
 Be intentional.
 Find a balance.
 And most importantly, control your money so it doesn’t control you.

 How it all began

 This was only the first step.
-Over the following months I worked tirelessly to pay off all of my debt, and learn more about how I could control my finances instead of feeling as though they control me.
-As time went on I was rewarded with a debt-free slate not long after leaving the service.
+Over the following months I worked tirelessly to pay off all of my debt, and learn more about how I could control my finances instead of feeling as though they controlled me.
+As time went on I was rewarded with a debt-free slate not long after leaving the military.
 By this point my Excel budget had evolved to look more like this: